Roomba 980 Review

 Low pile

 It had excellent scores on low pile carpet.
-You can clearly see the dirt detect and rubber extractors at work here.
-The back and forth passes were enough in most cases to pick up a majority of the debris.
+You can see the “dirt detect” and rubber extractors at work here.

 Mid pile

-Results on mid pile are also excellent with two 100% scores and the other two in the high 90s.
-Strangely it did slightly better cleaning coffee grounds on mid pile carpet than on low pile.
+Results on mid-pile carpet are also excellent, with two 100% scores and the other two in the high 90s.
+Strangely, it cleaned coffee grounds on mid-pile carpet slightly better than on low pile.

 Deep Cleaning Test